luisarizmendi/rh_edge_mgmt/docs/example/docs/lab-deployment.md

   >**Note**
   >
   > If you don't want to show those demo steps, you can keep `apps_registry: quay.io/luisarizmendi` and the applications will be deployed, although you won't be able to alter the container tags in the registry...

+Probably you want to use Quay.io so first, check that you can login:

 ```bash
 podman login -u <your-quay-user> quay.io